teltam/teltam.github.io/md/soft-dictionary-keys.md

 Here, we represent and interpret each row of the `keys` matrix to one of the four keys `"dog"`, `"cat"`, `"tiger"`, `8`, (in this order).
 The `values` matrix is a column vector for the corresponding values from the example above.

+In this example we have fixed set of `keys` and the possible `queries` come from this set.
+Ie, the "domains" of these two objects are the same.

-To look up `dog` we first setup a `query` matrix using the row interpretation of the `keys` matrix as,
+To look up `dog` we first setup a matrix, `query`, using the row interpretation of the `keys` matrix as,
 ```maths
 dog_query = [
 	1 0 0 0